kapoorkhushal/MoodSensingServices/README.md

 No 3rd API is used, and a Math Random number is providing with the mood level.
 The Entry is then committed into the DB.

-The project is also provisioned to provide CRUD operations, providing with policy handlers, and circuit breaker policy has also been employed
+The project is also provisioned to provide CRUD operations, providing with policy handlers, and circuit breaker policy has also been employed.
-The project also provides versioning of the APIs.
+The project also provides versioning of the APIs, Authorization using JWT tokens & Unit test cases.
+The credentials for token is provided in configurable appsettings.json.

 Below is the Scaffold command attached to update the Entities:-